 Hamilton College will host the first New York Six Liberal Arts Consortium (NY6) Spectrum Conference for LGBTQA students, faculty and staff on Feb.
 22-23 on campus.
-The deadline to register for Spectrum is Saturday, Jan.
-25.

 According to conference chair Amit Taneja, the purpose of the conference “is to help students make connections with peers on other campuses, talk about what it’s like to be LGBTQA student, faculty or staff member at a NY6 school, and discuss how to foster positive change on our campuses.
 The name 'Spectrum' has been intentionally chosen to include all identities,” said Taneja.